 A Belgian federal campaign to make citizens and businesses aware of biodiversity-related issues.

 I avoid transporting goods, mainly by boat, and, by doing so, I limit noise and water pollution in the marine environment.
-I reduce my impact on climate change and limit the spread of invasive species.
-In this way, I contribute e.g. to preserving whales and wild bees.
+In this way, I contribute e.g. to preserving whales.

-I buy my food in bulk and avoid foods packed in three different plastic layers.
+I buy my food in bulk and I choose foods with as little packaging as possible.

 I limit the pollution of rivers, seas and oceans by plastic waste.
 In this way, I contribute to the preservation of seabirds.

-I limit my contribution to climate change and the agricultural area needed for food, and therefore the risks of deforestation.
+I limit the risks of deforestation as I limit my contribution to climate change and the agricultural area needed for food.
 In this way, I contribute to preserving the beautiful savannah of Brazil.

-I choose foods carefully and favour production methods that respect biodiversity (labels, sustainable production, no pesticides, herbicides and other chemicals that are hazardous to health and nature).
+I choose foods by favouring production methods that respect biodiversity (labels, sustainable production, no pesticides).

 I limit the pollution of ecosystems, particularly agricultural ecosystems, by chemicals.
-In this way, I contribute to preserving the birds of our countryside.
+In this way, I contribute to preserving birds and insects in our countryside.

-I refer to different guides to choose my food.
+I use different guides to choose my food.

-By using, for example, the WWF fish guide, I limit the overexploitation of species.
+limit the overexploitation of species by using, for example, the WWF fish guide.
 In this way, I help preserve marine turtles.

-I avoid ingredients whose origin and production methods are not known to me.
-I limit products resulting from deforestation or linked to agricultural pollution.
-In this way, I contribute to the survival of orangutans and the preservation of their habitat, victims of deforestation in Indonesia, mainly for the cultivation of palm oil.
+I limit ingredients and products resulting from deforestation, such as palm oil, or linked to agricultural pollution.
+In this way, I contribute to the survival of orangutans and the preservation of their habitat.

-I drink tap water and use a flask, and I say NO to plastic straws.
+I use a flask and I choose reusable straws.

 I limit the pollution of rivers, seas and oceans by plastic waste.
 In this way, I contribute to preserving the seabed.